Kuiper-belt/colibri-coding-challenge/README.md

 so that developers have the opportunity to inspect any errors beforehand.

-The solution uses incremental ingestion by applying the `date_filter_config` to filter the timestamp column for records received on the current day, and it writes the data in `append mode` to the target table.
+The solution uses incremental ingestion by applying the `date_filter_config` to filter the timestamp column for records received on the current day, and it writes the data in `append` mode to the target table.
 This date filter can be managed directly within the DAG or overridden during a manual trigger.
-The logic for this process is implemented in the `etl_utils.filter_ingestion_period` function.
+The logic for this process is implemented in the `spark_etl.filter_ingestion_period` function.

 ### Project Structure